Using your inhaler

 Studies show that up to 9 out 10 people do not use their inhaler the right way[1].

-Ask your dour doctor, pharmacist, or nurse to check how you use each of our inhalers.
-They can demonstrate the correct way to use your inhalers and other devices, check your technique, or suggest a different device if needed.
+Ask your doctor, pharmacist, or nurse to check how you use each of your inhalers.
+They can demonstrate the correct way to use your inhalers and other devices, check your technique, or suggest a different type of inhaler if needed.
 Ask them to check your technique at least once every year or if you change to a different type of inhaler.

 How to use my inhaler